SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Lightcurve comparison

+Many \iin\ \sne\ have been detected in X-rays, either through targeted observations or a coincidental pointing.
+In most cases, however, these detections are limited to relatively `soft' to `harder' X-ray energies, typically between $0.5\,\rm keV$ and $8\,\rm keV$.
+Primarily, this is a consequence of instrumental limitations with most X-ray observatories not being sensitive to energies above $\sim$8$\,\rm keV$.
+While the definition of ``hard'' X-rays is somewhat object- and context-dependent, emission at energies $\gtrsim$10 keV remains largely unexplored for the majority of \iin\ \sne.

 While SN\,2005ip, SN\,2006gy, SN\,2010jl, SN\,2017hcc all had X-rays observations spanning from days to years after the explosion trigger \citep{Katsuda_2014, Ofek_2014_xray, Smith_2007, Smith_2017_ip, Fox_2020, Chandra_2022}, \vxm\ could have one of the first X-rays detected from the trigger of the first light, making the possible detection rather special.
-The energy spectrum for \vxm\ is also distinctive, peaking at $14\,\rm keV$ but extending up to $\sim80\,\rm keV$, higher than most X-ray detections for \sne.\footnote{It should be noted that the limit for most X-ray telescopes is in the soft X-ray regime, which limits the detectability for hard X-rays/more compact progenitors.}\,\footnote{During the lightcurve decay, the X-ray spectrum for SN\,2010jl did extend up to $\sim50\,\rm keV$, despite peaking at $\sim1\,\rm keV$, while the other SN events were limited to $8\,\rm keV$.}
+The energy spectrum for \vxm\ between $-2$ and $9$ seconds is distinctive, peaking at $E_{\rm peak}^{}=78.6^{+23.2}_{-19.4}\;{\rm keV}$ but extending up to $\sim$120$\,\rm keV$, depending on the adopted spectral model and binning strategy, higher than most X-ray detections for \sne.\footnote{It should be noted that the limit for most X-ray telescopes is in the soft X-ray regime, which limits the detectability for hard X-rays/more compact progenitors.}\,\footnote{During the lightcurve decay, the X-ray spectrum for SN\,2010jl did extend up to $\sim$50$\,\rm keV$, despite peaking at $\sim$1$\,\rm keV$, while the other SN events were limited to $8\,\rm keV$.} We adopted a Comptonized model from \texttt{gdt-fermi} as that gave the lowest $\chi^2/{\rm d.o.f.}$, however, the peak energy does not vary greatly between different photon flux models.
+If we simultaneously forward-model and constrain a potential higher-energy component using the non-detection from BGO 1 we result in a peak energy of $\sim$100$\,\rm keV$..

 The absolute magnitude for \vxm\ gathered from \citet{Tsvetkov_2024}, which had good coverage of the peak, is $M_V^{}=-21.41\pm0.05\;{\rm mag}$ when corrected for extinction, but without $K$-corrections.
 The extinction correction, $A_V^{} = 1.29 \pm 0.32$, combines the contributions and errors from the Host Spectral Energy Distribution (described in \S\ref{sec:seds}); the insterstellar medium and local CSM environment along the line-of-sight, inferred by the relation between host hydrogen column density and extinction given by \citet{Guver_2009} using the \mosfit\ values; and Milky Way reddening, estimated from the dust map of \citet{Schlafly_2011}.
 With this correction, \vxm\ ranks among the most luminous subcategory of \iins\ alongside SN\,2003ma \citep{Rest_2011}, SN\,2006gy \citep{Smith_2007, Ofek_2007}, SN\,2006tf \citep{Smith_2008}, SN\,2008am \citep{Chatzopoulos_2011}, SN\,2010jl \citep{Smith_2011, Ofek_2014_xray, Ofek_2019}, SN\,2015da \citep{Smith_2024_15da}, and SN\,2017hcc \citep{Smith_2020_hcc, Chandra_2022, Moran_2023}.